 Understanding the demand of the paper a team of experts at Vedantu has compiled the set of MCQs for all the important topics of NEET.

 Students can download the set of question papers for free from the Website or mobile app of Vedantu.

 In this article, we will learn the following -

 Frequently Asked Questions

 The human endocrine system is composed of various ductless glands that secrete various important hormones in the body.
 These hormones perform many functions starting from mood regulation, development and growth, metabolism, mechanism of action of organs, and so on.
 The primary function of the endocrine system is to check how hormones are released, depending upon the level of hormones produced and other substances present in the blood.

 Endocrine Glands in the Human Body

-Hypothalamus: Main functions of the hypothalamus include regulating body temperature, thirst, hunger, sleep, emotions, moods and even regulates the release of various hormones from the endocrine glands.
+Hypothalamus: Main functions of the hypothalamus include regulating body temperature, thirst, hunger, sleep, emotions, moods and even regulating the release of various hormones from the endocrine glands.